Fiji

 How the Main Approvals Fit Together

-One approval does not automatically cover all production requirements.
+One approval does not cover the rest.

 Common Mistakes to Avoid

-• Underestimating inter-island logistics
+• Underestimating inter-island transport and equipment handling

-How Hoodlum Supports Film Production
+How Hoodlum Supports Film Production in Fiji

 • Film Fiji permit coordination

-• Location scouting
+• Location scouting and TLTB / customary land consent

 • Resort and private island access